shawngraham/presentations/caa/caa.md

 Note:

 ODATE - some more small acts.
 Now, Hamilakis points out H book 9 - archaeology a device of modernity that relies on sense of autonomous and disembodied vision - on other hand, that attitude undermined by intensely physical, embodied interaction with things and environments.
-This is the same idea that Caraher points to in his 'slow' archaeology.
+This is the same idea that Caraher points to in his 'slow' archaeology. digital archaeology is slow.

 ---